leanprover/theorem_proving_in_lean4/type_classes.md

 For that purpose, we can write ``arbitrary`` instead of ``default``.
 We define ``arbitrary`` as an *opaque* constant.
 Opaque constants are never unfolded by the type checker.

-BUGBUG: what does "Opaque constants" mean and what makes it opaque?
+BUGBUG: what does "Opaque constants" mean and what makes it opaque.
 Is it the square brackets?
 Is it that it's returning Inhabited.default???
+And again what is "unfolded".
+And now we need a proper full definition of ``constant`` someplace...

 ```lean
 # namespace Ex